-Pet Volunteer Programs – Retirees who already have a pet can volunteer to take them to hospitals, nursing homes, and clinics to visit sick patients who need some cheering up.
+Retirees who already have a pet can volunteer to take them to hospitals, nursing homes, and clinics to visit sick patients who need some cheering up.
 Pet owners can register their pets to participate in local programs that offer these services.
-All that is required is the pet pass a training program to get certified.
-Then you can witness your pooch bring smiles and comfort to those in need.
+You're pet just had to pass a training program to get certified.
+Then, you can witness your pooch bring smiles and comfort to those in need.

-Foster Care Volunteer – Local shelters and non-profit organizations, like Paws, offer programs where people can become foster parents to animals on a temporary basis.
+Local shelters and non-profit organizations offer programs where people can become foster parents to animals on a temporary basis.
 All foster parents have to do is offer their time, home, and energy to a pet in need.
-Fostering an animal helps prevent overcrowding in shelters as well as preparing them for the adoption process.
+Fostering an animal helps prevent overcrowding in shelters and prepares them for the adoption process.

-Dog Walking – This can be a great hobby that can make you a few dollars in your spare time.
+Dog walking is a great hobby that can also make you a few dollars in your spare time.
 Whether you decide to charge a fee is up to you, but animal lovers can offer to walk dogs a few times a week for their neighbors, friends, or family.
-Spending a few hours a day with a dog or other pet can bring joy to retirees as well as give them something fun to do.
-They can also volunteer as dog walkers at local shelters.
+Spending a few hours a day with a dog or other pet can boost your mood and give you something fun to do.
+You can also volunteer as a dog walker at local shelters.

-Fishing – Animal lovers who enjoy some quiet time can fish as a hobby.
-Fishing is relaxing and calming for most people and it also provides opportunities to spend time outside to get fresh air and sunshine.
-Fishing can be done alone or with a friend and can be enjoyed in a tranquil setting.
+Animal lovers who enjoy some quiet time in nature can fish as a hobby.
+Fishing is a relaxing pastime for most people, and it provides an opportunity to spend time in the fresh air and sunshine.
+Catch-and-release fishing is permitted in many local lakes and ponds so you won't have to travel far to find a prime spot.
+Also, fishing can be done alone or with a friend.

-Bird Watching – Bird watching is a popular hobby for retirees and animal lovers alike.
-They can spend their time outdoors while appreciating the natural beauty of their surroundings.
-With a good pair of binoculars and a bird book, retirees can go on a nature hike alone or in groups and look for different species of birds to study their beauty and habitat.
-They can observe their migration patterns, wing cuts, songs, and the many differences in their beaks.
+Bird watching is a popular hobby for retirees and animal lovers alike.
+You can spend your time outdoors while appreciating the natural beauty of your surroundings.
+With a good pair of binoculars and a bird book, retirees can go on nature hikes alone or in groups to look for different species of birds.
 Bird watching can also help retirees strengthen their eyesight and attention skills.

-Competitions – If you love dog shows and competitions and are confident in your well trained pet then you may enjoy dog show competitions.
-This hobby can be fun for you and your pet to do together.
-Whether you decide to enter your dog to compete in a dog show or just watch others from the sidelines, it’s a great way to spend your time surrounded by dogs of all breeds and sizes.
+If you love dog shows and you're confident in your well-trained pet, then you may enjoy dog show competitions.
+This hobby can be fun for both you and your pet.
+Whether you decide to enter your dog to compete in a dog show or you just watch others from the sidelines, it’s a great way to spend time surrounded by dogs of all breeds and sizes.

-Photography – Baby Boomers who love animals and photography can combine these two hobbies.
-Retirees can put their camera to use by taking beautiful pictures of their pets or of animals that they see outdoors.
-They can also explore their crafty and creative side by printing and framing the pictures they take, which make great gifts for family and friends.
+Retirees who love animals and photography can combine these two hobbies.
+You can put your camera to use by taking beautiful pictures of your pets or other animals you see outdoors.
+You can also explore your crafty and creative side by printing and framing the pictures you take (which make great gifts for family and friends).